 If either a Trigger Event or a Viability Event (each as defined herein) occurs, a Contingent Write-down will occur at the relevant Write-down Date.
-In such circumstances, interest on the Notes shall cease to accrue, the full principal amount of each Note will automatically and permanently be writtendown to zero, Holders will lose their entire investment in the Notes and all accrued and unpaid interest thereon irrespective of whether such amounts have become due and payable prior to the relevant Write-down Notice Date, as further described in Condition 7 (Contingent Write-down).
-All rights of any Holder for the payment of any amounts under or in respect of the Notes and Guarantee will become null and void.
+In such circumstances, interest on the Notes shall cease to accrue, the full principal amount of each Note will automatically and permanently be written-down to zero, Holders will lose their entire investment in the Notes and all accrued and unpaid interest thereon irrespective of whether such amounts have become due and payable prior to the relevant Write-down Notice Date, as further described in Condition 6 (Contingent Write-down).
+All rights of any Holder for the payment of any amounts under or in respect of the Notes will become null and void.
 See "Risk Factors - The Notes may be subject to a Contingent Write-down".
-Each Holder and beneficial owner of a Note acknowledges and agrees, by accepting a direct or beneficial interest in such Note, to be bound by and consents to the application of the Contingent Write-down and the guarantee simultaneously becoming null and void
+Each Holder and beneficial owner of a Note acknowledges and agrees, by accepting a direct or beneficial interest in such Note, to be bound by and consents to the application of the Contingent Write-down.

 The Notes will constitute direct, unsecured and subordinated obligations of the Issuer and shall rank pari passu and without any preference among themselves, as more particularly described in Condition 3 (Status and Subordination).
-The obligations of the Guarantor under the Guarantee will constitute direct, unsecured and subordinated obligations of the Guarantor, as more particularly described in Condition 4 (Guarantee).